-(e) The Council may, upon the recommendation of the Board of Ethics and Campaign Practices, and after due hearing of the charge, order the suspension or removal of an appointed or employed official, or the removal of an elected official; provided, however, that no official shall be removed or suspended except upon the concurrence of two-thirds of the [Councillors] [Councilors] qualified to vote thereon. (f) An anneal may be taken from any findings and action of the Board

-(f) An appeal may be taken from any findings and action of the Board pursuant to Subparagraph (b) of this Section, and from any order of the Council pursuant to Subparagraph (d) of this Section, to the District Court of the 2nd Judicial District, by filing Notice of Appeal in the said District Court within 5 days of the date of the action or order appealed from, and by filing with said District Court within 30 days a true transcript and record of the proceedings upon which said action or order is based.
+- (e) The Council may, upon the recommendation of the Board of Ethics and Campaign Practices, and after due hearing of the charge, order the suspension or removal of an appointed or employed Official, or the removal of an elected Official; provided, however, that no Official shall be removed or suspended except upon the concurrence of two-thirds of the Councilors qualified to vote thereon. - (f) An appeal may be taken from any findings and action of the Board pursuant to Subparagraph (b) of this Section, and from any order of the Council pursuant to Subparagraph (d) of this Section, to the District Court of the 2nd Judicial District, by filing Notice of Appeal in the said District Court within 5 days of the date of the action or order appealed from, and by filing with said District Court within 30 days a true transcript and record of the proceedings upon which said action or order is based.
 The hearing in the District Court shall be held on the said transcript and record only, and new testimony shall not be taken.